Octops/gameserver-ingress-controller/README.md

 0s Warning Failed  gameserver/octops-domain-zxt2q-6xl6r  Failed to create Ingress for gameserver default/octops-domain-zxt2q-6xl6r: ingress routing mode domain requires the annotation octops.io/gameserver-ingress-domain to be present on octops-domain-zxt2q-6xl6r, check your Fleet or GameServer manifest.
 ```

-Alternatively, you can check events for a particular gameserver running
+Alternatively, you can check events for a particular game server running
 ```
 $ kubectl describe gameserver [gameserver-name]
 ...